 Term life insurance is also a good way to cover short-term needs.
 For example, let’s say you have children going off to college in a few years.
 It may be wise to purchase term life insurance.
 That way, if you die, insurance money can go toward paying for things like tuition, room and board.
 A policy of about 10 years or so can help ensure that your children’s educational costs will be taken care of if you were to pass away.

 You could also use term life insurance to to help cover a number of other short-term expenses.
 One of these is a mortgage.
 If you were to die before paying off your mortgage, the insurance money can help your heirs pay it off.

 3. Control Over Investments

-Since term life insurance is less expensive than permanent life insurance, the money you save per month can be put toward other things like investing and earning more money off your investments.
+Since term life insurance is less expensive than permanent life insurance, you’re able to save more money per month.
+Then, you can put that cash toward other things like investments.

 Whether term life insurance is a better choice for you than permanent life insurance depends on your specific situation.
 The most important thing to do is look at your goals and make the best decision for you and your family.
 If you are looking to save money, only looking to finance some short-term expenses or you want to use extra money to put into other investments or pay down debt, term life insurance may be best for you.

 Return of Premium Life Insurance

 As an alternative to standard term life insurance, you can go for return of premium life insurance (ROP).
 Unlike regular life insurance, (which doesn’t give you any money back once your term ends) ROP policies give you money equal to the total value of your insurance policy just for outliving it.